-These feature updates obviously bring new features, but also changes, whether at the design level, option level, or even feature withdrawals!
-And that's why, you often see in the articles a clarification about what version of Windows 10 it is exactly.
+These feature updates of course bring new features, but also changes, whether it's design, options, or even feature withdrawals!
+And that's why you often see in articles a clarification about which version of Windows 10 it is exactly.
 But you have to know that it is not because the updates of Windows 10 are done automatically, that you have them all!
 Windows Update is not perfect.
-I happened to see on several PCs of Windows 10 being said to update after Windows Update not being at all!
-And this, while no blocking of updates has been made, or anything else in particular.
-And when the update was done manually, it was carried out without any worries and subsequently allowed to have the other updates!
-That's why it's interesting to know which version is your Windows 10 and for this, know how to know the version of its Windows 10.
+I've seen on several PCs windows 10 considered up to date according to Windows Update not being at all!
+And this, while no blocking of updates has been made, nor anything else in particular.
+And when the update was done manually, it was done without any worries and then allowed to have the other updates!
+That's why it's interesting to know which edition and number of Windows 10 we own.

 How do I know the version number of Windows 10?

 - On your desktop, press your Windows button